 In December 2016 she was Lady Macbeth in the world premiere of Frank Schwemmer’s opera Macbeth in Berlin and in 2017 she was performing L’icone paradoxale with the BR Symphony Orchestra in Munich as well as singing the female leading part Johanna in Arnulf Herrmann’s opera Der Mieter at the Oper Frankfurt.

-At the Musikfest Berlin she will appear in August 2020 in the world premiere of Herrmann’s Tour de Trance.
+In November 2021 she will appear again at the musica viva festival in Munich with BRSO in the world premiere of Herrmann’s Tour de Trance.